andreanapoletani/InteractiveGraphics/README.md

 # InteractiveGraphics

-Homeworks of Interactive Graphics course 2018/2020 @ 'Sapienza' University of Rome
+This repository contains the homeworks of Interactive Graphics course 2018/2020.

+Andrea Napoletani @ Sapienza University of Rome.